 When in Dubrovnik, just don’t do what you wouldn’t do at home.

-- Currency - Croatian kuna is the official currency in Dubrovnik.
+Croatian kuna is the official currency in Dubrovnik.
 ATMs are widely available throughout the city and credit cards are accepted in most establishments such as hotels and restaurants.
-However, smaller restaurants, business, shops and private accommodation owners will probably require cash payment.
+However, smaller restaurants, businesses, shops, and private accommodation owners will probably require cash payment.

-- Weather - Dubrovnik has a warm temperate Mediterranean climate characterized by dry and warm summers and mild, wet winters.
-The best time to visit this city is probably in May-June or September-October, when you can enjoy the warm sunny days.
+Dubrovnik has a warm temperate Mediterranean climate characterized by dry and warm summers and mild, wet winters.
+The best time to visit this city is probably in May-June or September-October when you can enjoy the warm sunny days.

-- Airports - Dubrovnik Airport, also known as Čilipi Airport is the international airport of Dubrovnik.
-This airport is located around 15 km from the centre of Dubrovnik.
-It was the third-busiest airport in Croatia in 2017 after Zagreb Airport and Split Airport .
+Dubrovnik Airport, also known as Čilipi Airport is the international airport of Dubrovnik.
+This airport is located around 15 km from the center of Dubrovnik.
+It was the third-busiest airport in Croatia in 2017 after Zagreb Airport and Split Airport.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Dubrovnik, since it covers the costs of not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Dubrovnik, since it covers the costs of not only medical problems but also theft and loss of valuables.